CliMA/ClimaArtifacts/README.md

 For large artifacts, we rely on the `Overrides.toml` mechanism described in the previous section.
-In this case, you will have to copy the data to the `/groups/esm/ClimaArtifacts/artifact` folder on the cluster and add a new entry to the `Overrides.toml` that lives there.
+In this case, you will have to copy the data to the `/groups/esm/ClimaArtifacts/artifacts` folder on the cluster and add a new entry to the `Overrides.toml` that lives there.
+Add a line of comment to tell others about your new artifact and where it is used.

+To test that your artifact works, create a new folder, e.g., `/tmp/mynewfolder`, create an `Artifacts.toml` file in it, the content of which has to be the `OutputArtifacts.toml` file created by the `create_artifact_guided` function.
+Then, call `julia --project -e 'using Artifacts; prinln(artifact"AAAAAA")'` from that folder, where `AAAAAA` is the name of your artifact.
+It should print `/groups/esm/ClimaArtifacts/artifacts/AAAAAA`, where `AAAAAA` is the folder you just uploaded.

 #### How are artifacts managed on the Caltech cluster?